chungphb/chirpstack-simulator/README.md

 # ChirpStack Simulator

-ChirpStack Simulator is a C++ variant of the open-source simulator [ChirpStack Simulator](https://github.com/brocaar/chirpstack-simulator) developed by [brocaar](https://github.com/brocaar) and co. for the ChirpStack open-source LoRaWAN® Network-Server stack.
-By simulating real LoRa gateways and LoRa devices, ChirpStack Simulator allows ChirpStack users to check their setups, to debug failures and to have a thorough understanding of how ChirpStack really works in action.
+**ChirpStack Simulator** is a C++ variant of the open-source simulator [ChirpStack Simulator](https://github.com/brocaar/chirpstack-simulator) developed by [brocaar](https://github.com/brocaar) and co. for the ChirpStack open-source LoRaWAN® Network-Server stack.
+By simulating real LoRa gateways and LoRa devices, **ChirpStack Simulator** allows ChirpStack users to check their setups, to debug failures and to have a thorough understanding of how ChirpStack really works in action.

 ## Building

 ### How to build
-As for many C++ projects, ChirpStack Simulator can be built using the CMake build system.
+As for many C++ projects, **ChirpStack Simulator** can be built using the CMake build system.
 The minimum required version of CMake is 3.15.
-To build ChirpStack Simulator, use the following commands:
+To build **ChirpStack Simulator**, use the following commands:

 ```bash
 $ bash scripts/pre-build.sh